-The Corporation's current holdings and future investments in equity securities of private entities will have reduced liquidity for potentially long periods of time.
-There is a risk that Urbana's investments may not be liquid at the time it wishes to sell them, or may never become liquid, and as a result its ability to sell will be affected.
+The Corporation's current holdings and future investments in equity securities of private entities will have limited liquidity for potentially long periods of time.
+There is a risk that Urbana's investments in private entities may not be liquid at the time it wishes to sell them, or may never become liquid, and as a result the Corporation's ability to sell such investments will be affected.
+In addition, in order to sell equity securities of a private entity, the sale price may occur at a price that represents a discount to the intrinsic fair market value of such securities due to the limited liquidity of the securities.